dictyBase/Migration/deploy.md

 * Generate public and private keys.
 If you run the following commands, the `app.rsa` will be the private key.
+* Note: need to create keys folder for the below commands to work

 ![](images/userinput.png)
 > `$_> openssl genrsa -out keys/app.rsa 2048`